carlvellotti/meme-mage/src/docs/TEMPLATE_SPECIFIC_FLOW.md

 The template-specific meme creation flow provides a streamlined, user-friendly experience for creating memes from specific templates.
 By combining AI-powered caption generation with a focused template selection, users can quickly create high-quality, contextually appropriate memes.

 The implementation balances flexibility, performance, and error resilience, with graceful fallbacks and detailed error handling throughout the flow.
 The modular component architecture allows for future enhancements and extensions while maintaining a clean separation of concerns.

+The recent addition of refresh functionality and cache prevention mechanisms ensures users always have access to the latest templates, improving the overall user experience and preventing confusion when new templates aren't immediately visible.